chipmusic/soundchip/readme.md

 **_UPDATE_**:
-Volume and Pitch ADSR envelopes.
-Vibratto and Tremolo are next.
+Approaching release.
+Needs testing on a real-world project, which will happen soon, then will move to 1.0!
 _Pardon the mess, this is a work-in-progress.
 API changes are still frequent._

-The SoundChip struct contains multiple channels, each with configurable settings that can replicate old audio chips like PSGs and simple wave table chips.
-It doesn't require the standard library, but it still requires allocation to use Vecs which means it may not be used in some strict, bare metal cases.
-This requirement may be removed in the future, making it more strictly "no_std".
+The SoundChip struct contains multiple channels, each with configurable settings that can replicate old audio chips like PSGs and simple wave tables.
+It is **_not_** an emulator, instead it allows you to customize the sound properties of any sound channel to mimic an old sound chip.

-Soundchip is **_not_** an emulator, it simply allows you to customize the sound properties of any sound channel to mimic an old sound chip.
 For instance, if you're simulating a classic PSG like the AY-3-8910, the SpecsChip struct may look like this:

 ```rust
 use soundchip::prelude::*;